AryanT10/SNEAKER-SPOT.co/README.md

 - `js/products.js`: Contains an array of product objects.
 - `js/app.js`: Handles the dynamic rendering of categories, products, and sorting functionality.

-## Contributing

-Contributions to Sneaker Spot are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.